 Pro: There Will Be Multiple Perspectives On Big Decisions

-Con: Decision-Making Processes Could Take Longer
+Con: Making Decisions May Take Longer

 Conclusion: Partnerships Can Be Beneficial, But They Aren’t for Everyone

 Before selecting a business model, you should explore all the available options.
-By rushing into a partnership that you aren’t sure of, you could risk having to cut ties in the future.
-This could lead to issues for your business, including:
+By rushing to work with a potential business partner that you aren’t sure of, you could risk having to cut ties in the future.
+If you and your partner part ways, this could lead to issues for your business, including:

 Editor’s Note: This post was updated for accuracy and comprehensiveness in April 2022